ECTS

 - Amplification in active fibers

-Gain, population inversion, gain saturation by pump and signal
+Gain, population inversion, gain saturation by the pump and the signal

 Lasers